-- The materials guide teachers to use simulations, interactives, and related activities to support student learning.
+- The materials integrate technology and tools that support student learning and engagement.
+The materials include digital access to components and online assessments and tutorials, digital technology, and tools. - The materials guide teachers to use simulations, interactives, and related activities to support student learning.
 Teacher guidance includes suggestions for time and pacing and ways to assist students with making observations, asking questions, collecting data, and participating in discussions.
-For example, in Lesson 4C, teachers are provided with embedded guidance on using free online museums and libraries to support student learning. - The embedded technology within the materials supports the print resources instead of replacing them.
-The Online Library of Biology help videos are always available to support intervention and instruction during delivery.
-It provides open-access research journals and peer review journals for students to search to develop a deeper understanding of research and scientific findings.
+For example, in Lesson 4C, teachers are provided with embedded guidance on using free online museums and libraries to support student learning. - The materials include the Online Library and NEST Family Videos, where teachers and or students can watch and discuss movies.
 For example, the "Help Video-Biology TEKS 13A" breaks down the TEKS and reviews examples of ecological relationships such as predation, parasitism, commensalism, mutualism, and competition, as specified in the TEKS.
-Also, intervention for struggling students can be found in the Online Library Biology - Intervention Focus Tutorial. - The materials provide online assessment tools that help teachers create differentiated assessments that help students engage with content and identify areas of need.
+The materials offer an Interactive Online Assessment Tool that provides students with TEKS-focused questions.
+The tool prompts the student to answer a question, provides answer choices, and then provides feedback to the student.
+The feedback informs the student of the correctness of their answer choice.
 For example, in Biology 4A, teachers are recommended to create an assessment starting with Level 1 questions and then building up to Level 2 and then 3.
 The students then answer the questions and discuss any misconceptions.
-This content is a great addition that allows teachers to use these tools for student learning and engagement.

-Materials integrate digital technology in ways that support student engagement with the science and engineering practices and course-specific content.
+Materials integrate digital technology in ways that support student engagement with the science and engineering practices and course specific content.

 - The materials provide digital resources to aid in engagement for differentiated groups of students.
 For example, in Lesson 2D, teachers are provided with various online tools to support different groups of students with engineering practices.
 Teachers are prompted to use online learning by doing modules with special education students.
 There is an opportunity to deeply embed digital technology within the delivery of the main lesson as necessary. - The materials provide opportunities for students to obtain, evaluate, and communicate information using digital tools.
 For example, in Lesson 3A, students are guided by their teacher through a research task.
-They are given research questions and use online tools to find the answer.
+They are given research questions and use online tools to find the answers.
 The teacher is provided with slides to guide the activity.
 Also, in TEKS 4C, teachers are encouraged to pull an Enrichment activity from the Online Library-Enrichment resource.
 The Enrichment Projects for Biology include "Bacteria at Work," where "Students explore the growth of bacteria and apply that knowledge as you use bacteria for a specific purpose."
-Similarly, TEKS 7D Slide 4 links students to research genetic engineering.
 Finally, in Biology 4A, students research the move toward electric motor vehicles and go online to get reliable information about the topic to create an educated and informed decision.
-Students are encouraged to choose from reputable sources, but the connection to internet research helps build the engagement of this process. - The materials provide interactive simulations and models for students to explore scientific and engineering practices in a virtual environment.
+Students are encouraged to choose from reputable sources, but the connection to internet research helps build the engagement of this process.
+The materials provide interactive simulations and models for students to explore scientific and engineering practices in a virtual environment.
 For example, in Biology 2D, teachers build an electric motor vehicle through an engineering task.
 They must plan out a concept and utilize the internet for research.
 The teacher reviews design challenges, and the online materials allow students to review the same activity in lower grades to get more foundation for the process if they need more support to complete the project.
 This activity is designed for high student engagement through a hands-on foundation and material reviews about engineering for moving vehicles.
+While this activity integrates digital technology that supports student engagement with science and engineering practices, any of the activities that integrate science and engineering practices come from the SEP lessons, which do not have course-specific content.